Guide

 1. Apple Inc.

-Apple is known for its innovation and continuous product development.
+Apple is known for its innovation and the continuous development of its products.
 This would not be possible without effective skill management.
-Apple invests heavily in training and developing its employees to ensure they are always up-to-date with the latest technology.
+Apple invests heavily in the training and development of its employees to ensure they are always at the forefront of technology.

 2. Southwest Airlines

-Southwest Airlines places great value on friendly and customer-oriented employees.
-Through targeted training programs, the company ensures its flight attendants embody the company's philosophy and ensure high customer satisfaction.
+Southwest Airlines places great emphasis on friendly and customer-oriented employees.
+Through targeted training programs, the company ensures that its flight attendants embody the company's philosophy and ensure high customer satisfaction.

 3. AT&T